-There are tons of examples online of brands that have created amazing landing pages that intrigue you from the get-go and encourage your curiosity with great content and sharp design.
+There are tons of examples online of brands that have created an amazing and very effective landing page that intrigues you from the get-go.
+It encourages your curiosity with great content and sharp design.

 By taking a look at some helpful examples and examining some of the principles of web design, you’ll have a better idea of what your next landing page should look like and how you can refine your current pages to spark more interest, engage users, and guide them toward conversion.